proffzulus/agricultural-roboport/mod-description.md

 - **Quality farming**: Enable quality support to track seed quality through the growth cycle and configure mutation rates for breeding higher-tier plants.
 - Adjust quality improvement chance to control upgrade vs downgrade probability during mutations.
 - **Automatic mod compatibility**: The mod automatically detects all plantable items from any mod - works out of the box with Boompuff Agriculture, Space Age planets, and any other agricultural mods.
+- **Vegetation Planner**: Use the planner tool (ALT+V) for manual control over specific areas.
+Great for decorative landscaping or precision farming.
+- **Force sparse mode in planner**: Override dense seeding setting per selection area using the planner's configuration.

 Compatibility & translations
 ----------------------------